-“Hello” and “Hi” in Korean Posted by Kyung-Hwa on Sep 19, 2018 in Korean Culture, Korean Language, Pronunciation, Vocabulary
+“Hello” and “Hi” in Korean Posted by Kyung-Hwa on Sep 19, 2018 in Korean Language, Vocabulary

 Do you know how to greet someone in Korean?
 Learning how to say “hello” in Korean would be a great way to initiate conversation with Korean speakers.
 In this post, I will introduce you to three different ways to greet someone in Korean.